-The Night Journey (2007) was one of the first experimental art games ever made.
-It used both game and video techniques to tell the universal story of an individual’s journey towards enlightenment.
+The Night Journey (2007-2018) was one of the first experimental art games ever made.
+It uses both game and video techniques to tell the universal story of an individual’s journey towards enlightenment.

 The game begins in the center of a mysterious landscape on which darkness is falling.
 There is no one path to take, no single goal to achieve, but the player’s actions will reflect on themselves and the world, transforming and changing them both.
 If they are able, they may slow down time itself and forestall the fall of darkness.
 If not, there is always another chance; the darkness will bring dreams that enlighten future journeys.